ggs67/check_bacula_jobs/README.md

 ## Install

-This plugin requires the psychpg2 module
+This plugin requires the psychpg2 (PostgreSQL) or pymysql (MySQL) module.
+You may choose to install both or only the required one.
+Note that the script assumes postgres database by default.
+User --mysql switch in order to connect to a MySQL database.

 ```
 pip3 install psycopg2-binary